 Well, here’s how that played out for me:

-- Double Mastectomy: Cartier Love Bracelet and a Tiffany Bangle (one for each missing breast)
+- Double Mastectomy: Love Bracelet and a Bangle (one for each missing breast)

-- Necrotic Skin Removal surgery on my healthy breast (complication from BMX): Tiffany Bangle
+- Necrotic Skin Removal surgery on my healthy breast (complication from BMX): Bangle

 - Reconstruction (the end): This bracelet was to celebrate that it was finally over.
-Cartier Love Bracelet
+Love Bracelet

 Now come the complications…

-- Breast Explosion, followed by emergency surgery: Cartier Love Bracelet
+- Breast Explosion, followed by emergency surgery: Love Bracelet

-- Corrective Surgery as a result of Breast Explosion: Cartier Bracelet
+- Corrective Surgery as a result of Breast Explosion: Love Bracelet

 I wear these bracelets everyday, all day.
 I don’t take them off—ever.
 I sleep in them, I shower in them, I exercise in them, I go through the special line at airport security for them.
 That is, I did until the day my acupuncturist said that they were messing with my Meridian System and Energy Flows (Chi).
 He said I should take them off every night and only wear them occasionally.
 Occasionally?
 Almost all of these bracelets have to be screwed on in two places (and unscrewed)—this can take a good bit of time.
 He didn’t care.
 It was all about Meridians and Chi for Dr. Tuan.
 So we agreed that for one month, every night I would take them off and each morning I would painstakingly screw them back on again.
 If I didn’t feel better in a month, I could wear them as long and often as my heart desired, he said.
 Greg thought I was crazy to do the on-off thing.
 People who saw me putting them on (I usually put them on while my computer is booting up or other opportune times) wondered aloud if it was worth it and suggested it wasn’t.
 It’s just jewelry after all.
 To them, it is conspicuous consumption on steroids.